dbwrush/CollectCallMappingKit/README.md

 In the `maps` folder, you'll find 15 maps created for Collect Call.
 You can open these maps using Tiled.
 If you encounter red Xs, don't worry; that just means Tiled couldn't automatically find the Tilesets.
 All Tilesets for these maps are in the `tileset` folder.
 Locate the missing files by following the prompts in Tiled.

+## Making Your Own Maps
+When you distribute your map, you will need to include the map's .tmx file along with any other assets needed to run it.
+That includes any custom textures, dialogue files, etc. These should all be in one folder together.
+Collect Call scans two places for map folders.
+The first is the Custom folder located in the same directory as the game's .jar file, and second is the content you've downloaded from Steam Workshop.
+Collect Call scans for .tmx files with names starting with "cc_".
+The maps that are found are displayed in the game select screen by their file names with the "cc_" and ".tmx" removed and any underscores replaced with spaces.
+A map named "cc_Collect_Call.tmx" would be displayed as "Collect Call", so use this to set your mod's name!
+If your mod contains multiple maps, the later maps do not need to follow any specific naming convention.
+Maps are loaded when the game is prompted to open a map file by a LevelSwitch object.

 ## Map Properties

 Each map has properties that control how the game interprets it.
 Important parameters include: